 As the van sped forward, Malka passed Daisy’s AR-15 back to her and she switched out her non-lethal ammo for some heavier stuff.

-“I’ve installed combat software in your amour,” whispered Face into his ear.
+“I’ve installed combat software in your armour,” whispered Face into his ear.
 “Get a gun for yourself and help David’s armour switch ammunition.”

 Malka grabbed the last rifle off the rack and did as he was told.
 A part of him found it unnerving that Face had more or less complete control over his body, but he simply took another breath and accepted it.
 That wasn’t worth worrying about right now.
 He was a tool, and glad to be of service.